-Submit the permanent record to the Project Manager daily.
+Submit the permanent record daily.

 Operate the production/monitor recorder at all times during production.
 Stop production when the recorder is not operational.

 401.03.14 Plant Mix Preparation

 Mix the aggregate, all additives and asphalt cement to produce a homogeneous mixture.
 Ensure all aggregates are thoroughly and uniformly coated with bitumen.